 Got multiple debts?
 Pick one and throw everything you can at it — but whilst still ensuring all minimum payments are met.
 Once debt one is paid off, throw everything onto the next debt.
 Continue until you’re debt free.
 As you pay off each chunk of debt, the speed at which your debts reduce will ramp up — hence the term ‘snowball’.

 Can’t decide which debt to pay off first?
 If they’re all at a similar low-interest rate, pick the smallest.
 If you’re paying a ridiculous interest rate on one debt and its substantially higher than the others, get rid of that one first.
 Either way, do the sums first to make sure you’re prioritising debt payments in the most efficient order.

 Whether you clear out possessions to sell, or find yourself a side hustle (or both!) — get some extra dosh in so you can pay your debt off quicker.
 However, don’t be tempted to spend that extra money on other things.
 Either buy them once you’re debt free, or from your main income instead.

 Decrease your outgoings

 You can probably cut back on something, whether its takeaways, coffees or subscription services.
 Paying off debt needs to take temporary priority.
 Funnel your cashflow solely at debt repayments.
 Cutting out a takeaway per month + a coffee per week + your Prime/Netflix subscription = an extra £600 per year towards debt.

-We recently reduced some of our bills, canned Netflix and Prime.
+We recently reduced some of our bills, and canned Amazon Prime.
 In total, this has saved us £450.